TMJ30/sqlalchemy-challenge/README.md

 Instructions
 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.

-# Part 1: Analyze and Explore the Climate Data
+# Analyze and Explore the Climate Data

-Precipitation Analysis
+Part 1: Precipitation Analysis

+1.)
 Find the most recent date in the dataset.

+2.)
 Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

+3.)
 Load the query results into a Pandas DataFrame.
 Explicitly set the column names.

+5.)
 Sort the DataFrame values by "date".

+6.)
 Plot the results by using the DataFrame plot method, as the following image shows:

+7.)
 Use Pandas to print the summary statistics for the precipitation data.

-# Station Analysis
+# Part 1: Station Analysis

+1.)
 Design a query to calculate the total number of stations in the dataset.

+2.)
 Design a query to find the most-active stations (that is, the stations that have the most rows).
-To do so, complete the following steps:

-List the stations and observation counts in descending order.
+3.)
+Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.

+4.)
+Design a query to get the previous 12 months of temperature observation (TOBS) data.

+# Part 2: Design Your Climate App

+Now that you’ve completed your initial analysis, you’ll design a Flask API based on the queries that you just developed

 #*CODE BORROWED FROM PROFESSOR*